These muffins are ideal for lunchboxes and are my husband Peter’s favourite thing to eat as breakfast on the run.

-I adore these delicious muffins (which are not just for breakfast obviously).
-With slow releasing carbs in the oats and some honey for taste, they are my go-to when I’m rushing on the school-run!
+My youngest adores these muffins too (which are not just for breakfast obviously).
+With slow releasing carbs in the oats and some honey for taste.

-We love baking big batches on a weekend to fill us up through the week!
-They can be freezed too and my favourite way to eat them is with a layer of butter.
-Alexander is dairy-free so has a bit of jam on his or some free-from spread.
+They can be frozen too as Alexander is dairy-free so likes them with bit of jam on his or some free-from spread.
 They are gluten-free so work for all.

 - 75g gluten free rice flour (we like Doves Farm)